ApoorvaJ/BlenderSFM/README.md

 The code behind this plugin is adapted from the Python Photogrammetry Toolkit.

 The main goal behind this project is ease of installation and ease of use.
-Hence, I am integrating the existing SFM codebase with Blender.
+This is why, I am integrating the existing SFM codebase with Blender.

 Notes
 -----